Kapendev/parin/README.md

 ## Recommended Tools

-While it is possible use any tool with Parin, these open-source ones are simple to use and work well with it:
+While it is possible to use any tool with Parin, these open-source ones are simple to use and work well with it:

 - Editor: [Pulsar](https://pulsar-edit.dev/) or [Lite XL](https://lite-xl.com/)
 - Art: [Pixelorama](https://orama-interactive.itch.io/pixelorama) or [GIMP](https://www.gimp.org/)